-Everyone needs grace and mercy because we are imperfect people who do not get things right all the time.
-However, as believers we serve a perfect God who is merciful and faithful.
+Everyone needs grace and mercy because we are imperfect people who consistently do not get things right.
+However, as believers, we serve a perfect God who is merciful and faithful.
 He will have mercy on us when we own up to what we do and repent (change, to do the opposite of what was done).
 If we try to hide or blame someone else, it can keep us in bondage.
 Proverbs 28:13 states that we can’t prosper (succeed) if we don’t confess our wrongdoing.

-David repented and God forgave him.
-However, he did come under judgement for what he did by his child dying.
+David repented, and God forgave him.
+However, he did come under judgment for what he did after his child died.
 His judgement would have been far worse if he had not repented.
 It could have been death.
 Thank God for his mercy!

 If we mess up, fess up!

 Prayer: God, I thank you for your grace and mercy that endures forever.
-I am thankful that when I mess up, I can go to you.
+I am thankful that I can go to you when I mess up.
 God, I thank you that when I repent and confess my sins, you forgive me, have mercy on me, and wipe my slate clean.
-I can hold my head high knowing when I repent and get back in line with the word of God, I don’t have to walk around in condemnation.
-I praise you Lord!
-In Jesus name, Amen!
+I can hold my head high, knowing when I repent and get back in line with the word of God, I don’t have to walk around in condemnation.
+I praise you, Lord!
+In Jesus’ name, Amen!